-Mr. Cooper reported we went through the goals, contracting, and timelines for each program.
+Went through the goals, contracting, and timelines for each program.
 While the program specifics are still being developed, we do know some specifics: Earn & Learn Program: -- \$50M.
 This is to expand ETP into high-demand sectors and support 'earn-and-learn' programs.
 Goals expanding ETP programs to serve high-demand sectors, and support an equitable economic recovery serving sectors not served by core funds: public sector, healthcare nonprofits expanding the earn and learn and apprenticeship models support new apprentices in both traditional and non-traditional sectors supporting new-hire training supporting a just transition to a carbon neutral economy supporting economically disadvantaged communities.

-Mr. Cooper then reported Contracting, the funding will go out in the form of a RFP, anticipated eligible applicants may include, DAS registered apprenticeship programs, apprenticeship intermediaries employers, workforce development board, non-profit organizations, community colleges, business associations, associations or other MECs, public entities (hospitals & localities).
+Contracting, the funding will go out in the form of a RFP, anticipated eligible applicants may include, DAS registered apprenticeship programs, apprenticeship intermediaries employers, workforce development board, non-profit organizations, community colleges, business associations, associations or other MECs, public entities (hospitals & localities).